Banished by Twitter, an isolated Trump faces looming impeachment threat

 WASHINGTON (Reuters) - With only days left in his presidency, Donald Trump - silenced by Twitter and shunned by a growing number of Republican officials - faces a renewed drive by Democrats to remove him from office after he incited his supporters to storm the U.S. Capitol.

+Democratic members of the House of Representatives will introduce formal articles of impeachment on Monday, Representative Ted Lieu said on Twitter.
+The California Democrat, who helped draft the charges, said the articles had drawn 180 co-sponsors as of Saturday afternoon.

-House of Representatives Speaker Nancy Pelosi, the top congressional Democrat, threatened to impeach Trump for an historic second time unless he resigned “immediately,” a move the pugnacious president is unlikely to consider.
+House Speaker Nancy Pelosi, the top congressional Democrat, has threatened to impeach Trump for a historic second time unless he resigned “immediately,” a move the pugnacious president is unlikely to consider.

 Trump “has done something so serious -- that there should be prosecution against him,” Pelosi told CBS’ “60 Minutes” according to an early excerpt of the interview.